sqykly/HoloREA/docs/web-api.md

 **Properties**
 - [`QuantityValue`] `currentQuantity`: as of the last calculation, this is how much of the resource there is.

-- [`Date`] `quantityLastCalculated`: The `currentQuantity` is from this moment.
-If there are events that affect it more recently, the `currentQuantity` is no longer valid.
-Any method returning a resource will check on this, so don't worry about it.

 - **aliased [link]** `resourceClassifiedAs =- classifies: `[`ResourceClassification`].
 The class that defines the resource.
 Or it will, there's not much to it right now.